peterlacko/gooddata-ui/docs/ht_create_predicates.md

 Predicates allow you to create a match between elements (for example, a measure header item or an attribute header item) with an arbitrary level of complexity.

-For example, a predicate that creates a simple match based on equality may look like the following:
+For example, a predicate that creates a simple match based on an equation may look like the following:

 ```javascript
 (headerItem) => headerItem.measureHeaderItem.localIdentifier === 'm1_localIdentifier'